 North Fort Myers, FL 33917

-This non-profit Christian organization fights hunger by providing informational resources and trial packets of seeds to those helping small-scale farmers and urban gardeners for tropical agriculture in developing countries.
+This non-profit Christian organization fights hunger by providing informational resources and trial packets of seeds to those helping small-scale farmers and urban gardeners for tropical agriculture in developing countries (mostly south of the U.S.).
 They have a demonstration/training farm in Florida (with interesting public tours), an intern program, a research library, an on-line bookstore (www.echobooks.org), and a vast amount of information on tropical agriculture and appropriate technology on their agricultural network portal (www.ECHOcommunity.org).
 ECHO holds a major annual conference in Fort Myers.

 One example of ECHO’s emphasis is the moringa tree.
 It is often called “the miracle tree” because the seeds can reduce about 90% of the impurities in drinking water, the leaves are very nutritious for children and adults, it can be a green manure to improve soils, and it is also a livestock feed.
 ECHO has a book and some pamphlets about it.
 Also see www.treesforlife.org/our-work/our-initiatives/moringa (in Wichita, KS), www.moringafarms.com (in Sherman Oaks, CA), and www.moringanews.org (in Paris, France) for more information.
 You can order seeds through ECHO or Moringa Farms.
 Another ECHO focus is on the artemisia plant because its leaves can make a tea to help treat malaria (see www.anamed.net for seeds).
 You can also contact www.anamed.org (a Christian organization in Germany) for multi-language information about artemesia and moringa products and activities.